yoelmartinfornieles/pachanga-webpage/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details. hey
+This project is licensed under the XXX License - see the [LICENSE.md](LICENSE.md) file for details.